 It is strongly recommended that you do not extract the archive into the Program Files folder, but directly on to one of your computer's drives: otherwise things may not run smoothly.
 For most users, it is sufficient to unpack the zipped archive directly on to the C:| drive when the directory tree illustrated will be installed.

-Each of the Meteor LRPT Suite archives offered below will install the entire Orbitron/SDRSharp system into a folder called LRPT, and in addition, add a subfolder containing LRPTOfflineDecoder, and an empty QPSK subfolder where the received QPSK S‑files will be stored.
+The Meteor M2-3 LRPT Suite archive offered below will install the entire Orbitron/SDRSharp system into a folder called LRPT for Meteor M2-3, which includes subfolders containing LRPTDecoder, Orbitron, SDRSharp and an empty QPSK subfolder where the received OQPSK S‑files will be stored (see illustration on right).

-Thus, you have everything you need to receive Meteor images in a single location.
+Thus, you will have everything you need to receive Meteor images in a single location.